 Two important components in building a home are design and energy efficiency.
 We all want to find ways to make our living costs lower.
 This is why SIPs were engineered.
 SIP stands for structural insulated panel, and these panels truly are cutting edge when it comes to home building for energy efficiency.
 Just how are they so energy efficient?

-Just what are structural insulated panels?
-These panels use rigid foam insulation that is sandwiched between two wood sheets — typically (OSB) or plywood—to form the outer structural skin.
+What is a structural insulated panel SIP?
+These panels use rigid foam insulation that is sandwiched between two wood sheets — typically OSB or plywood—to form the outer structural skin.
 The outer plywood skin is laminated onto both faces of the foam core.
 These energy efficient SIPs create a continuous insulating core to provide from 50% to 60% energy savings.

 Structural insulated panels can be used in several different ways throughout the homes.
 They can serve as insulation and paneling for the floors of the home, the walls of the home and even the structure of the roof.
 The more that the panels are used throughout a home, the more energy efficient it will be.

-Choosing a SIP home can be a great way to enjoy a newly designed and built house that is energy efficient.
+Choosing a structural insulated panel SIP home can be a great way to enjoy a newly designed and built house that is energy efficient.
 Even if you already have a home, we can retrofit so you can enjoy the benefits of SIP panels.
-All that you have to do is call Big Twig Homes today.
-We will be glad to discuss your home needs, whether you want a brand new structural insulated paneled home built or you want to make your current home more energy efficient.
+To learn more about structural insulated SIP homes, call Big Twig Homes today.
+We'll be glad to discuss your home needs—whether you want a brand new structural insulated paneled SIP home built or you want to make your current home more energy efficient.
 Call us today and we will be glad to help you get started!

 vs. Stick Built

 Traditional stick-built homes can include several different measures to provide insulation.
 For example, insulation can be laid in between the two-by-six studs that make up the structure of the home.
 This may offer some insulation, but it has many thermal breaks and air leaks.
-Every place there is a stud is a thermal bridge where the wood will transfer heat or cold into the home, decreasing energy efficiency.
+Every place there is a stud, a thermal bridge is created.
+These thermal bridges will transfer heat or cold into the home, decreasing energy efficiency.

-SIP homes are different.
-Structural insulated panels will be set in place creating your exterior walls with one hundred percent thermal insulation coverage.
+Structural insulated panel SIP homes are different.
+The home's exterior walls are constructed of structural insulated panels to provide 100% thermal insulation coverage.
 This uninterrupted layer of insulation guarantees that there are no energy leaks through the walls of the home, and thus very minimal energy loss through thermal bridging.
+SIPs can also be used the roof and flooring system for greater insulation.

 To start with, rigid foam insulation is used for the core of each panel.
 It is laminated to two facings that are used for the structural integrity of the home.
 These panels are used for the exterior home walls, roof, and sometimes floor systems.
 You do not see the SIPs, but they are doing a great deal of work for you.